FreshSupaSulley/weeve/README.md

 >[!NOTE]
 >This requires basic knowledge of running jars, using the command line, and JSON.

-weeve runs on Java 11, which should be backward compatible with newer versions.
+weeve runs on Java 11, which should be backwards compatible with newer versions.
 Make sure you have Java installed by running ```java -version```.

 1. [Create a new Discord bot](#q-i-dont-know-how-to-make-a-discord-bot).
 2. Download the [latest release](https://github.com/FreshSupaSulley/weeve/releases/latest) of *weeve.jar*.
 Move it into a new folder.